What do our school governors do?

 Governors are volunteers who are responsible for overseeing the management side of a school: strategy, policy, budgeting and staffing.
 They enable our school to run as effectively as possible, working alongside senior leaders and supporting teachers to provide excellent education to children.

 Being a school governor is a commitment to attending governing body meetings which consider issues such as setting the school vision, mitigating financial risk and scrutinising educational outcomes.
 They are also involved in our school community, acting as critical friends to the headteacher and senior leaders.

 Governors bring a wide range of skills and expertise from their professional lives to the governing board and we benefit greatly from working with these skilled volunteers, for example some of our governors have experience of finance, safeguarding, school management and human resources.

-Interim Vice Chair of Governors - Ms Natasha Hatton
+Vice Chair of Governors - Mrs Mandy Parker

 View the Governors' Register of Business